SymfonyCasts/design-patterns/sfcasts/factory-families.md

 Now, you may be thinking "What if the `UltimateAttackTypeFactory` has dependencies?" or "What if it's not that simple to instantiate?", and that's a valid concern.
-A way to solve that is by doing the same thing we did with the "state" classes - by leveraging the [`AutowireLocator` attribute](https://bit.ly/sf-service-locator-attribute).
+A way to solve this is the same as what we discussed with "state" classes - by leveraging the [`AutowireLocator` attribute](https://bit.ly/sf-service-locator-attribute).
 Another option would be to create a factory *for* your factories.
 Ohh factory-ception!
 I sure hope Skynet isn't listening...
 Ok, we can finish this